Friday, September 1, 2017

 “You become what you think about all day long.” – Ralph Waldo Emerson ~

-Jury duty can be pretty intimating especially when you have been summoned by the Federal District Court for Eastern California.
+Jury duty can be pretty intimidating, especially when you have been summoned by the Federal District Court for Eastern California.
 The official summons said that I was I was on call for the entire month of July.
 I would serve if asked.

 So, on July 1, I began calling for instructions.
 The recording told me that I was not to appear but that I must call back on July 7th.
 Again, the recording instructed me that I was not to appear but that I must call back on July 14th.
 July is one of my favorite months for my motorcycle trips so this impacted me dearly.
 I told myself, “Plan a trip for five days, and if called to serve, you race home quickly.”